Acholonu on Africa’s Lost Knowledge and Civilizations (Pt 5)

 VILLAGE (Family/Relationships)

 Should your job define you?
-(Photo by Theresa Ude: Pexels) Whenever you meet someone for the first time, the first thing they tell you is ...
+(Photo by Theresa Ude: Pexels) Identity Crisis: When “Just Mom” Becomes Powerful You meet someone new.They share their name.Then ...
 Read More

 DEFYING GRAVITY: The Gram Code of African Adam by Prof. Catherine Acholonu – Gnosis or Heresy?